Ameba-AIoT/ameba-arduino-doc/source/ameba_d/amb23/Example_Guides/E-Paper/E-Paper - Display User-generated QR Code.rst

 |image16|

 Download the Eink zip library, AmebaEink.zip, at https://github.com/Ameba-AIoT/ameba-arduino-d/tree/master/Arduino_zip_libraries.
-Then install the AmebaEink.zip by navigating to “Sketch” -> “Include Library” -> “Add .ZIP Library…”.
+Then install the AmebaEink.zip by navigating to "Sketch" -> "Include Library" -> "Add .ZIP Library…".

 Eink examples are categorised based on the size and modules of the e-Paper display.

 |image22|

-Open one of the “EinkDisplayQR” examples.
-For example, “File” → “Examples” → “AmebaEink” → “EPD_2in9v2” → “EinkDisplayQR”:
+Open one of the "EinkDisplayQR" examples.
+For example, "File" → "Examples" → "AmebaEink" → "EPD_2in9v2" → "EinkDisplayQR":

 |image23|